 Creating an MCP server connection

 Admins can add MCP server connections.
 Connected MCP servers appear on the MCP connections page in Admin Center.
-When a server is connected, Zendesk automatically discovers the tools exposed by the MCP server and makes the first page of identified tools available for use in action flows.
+When a server is connected, Zendesk automatically discovers up to 250 tools exposed by the MCP server.
+After discovery, the tools are listed on the Connection page where admins can explicitly select which ones to make available in the action builder.

 To create an MCP server connection